cheongqinxue/SH_Discovery/README.md

 #### Identifying stakeholders to investigate

 Statements can be extracted and analysed in aggregate.
 We can figure out who was talking about an entity of interest and study the average sentiments of the statements made about that entity.
-Using ~1000 articles in Aug 21, the following depicts the average sentiment of statements made by various persons/organisations that mention A.
+Using articles in Aug 21, the following depicts the average sentiment of statements made by various persons/organisations that mention A.

+The Retail, Wholesale and Department Store Union's statements are negative on average - not surprising since they are accusing Amazon of [wrongdoing during a union election](https://htmlpreview.github.io/?https://github.com/cheongqinxue/SH_Discovery/blob/main/Information%20Extraction%20Demos/demo_a.html).

 ![alt text](https://github.com/cheongqinxue/SH_Discovery/blob/main/Sentiment/fileA.png)